KatKoyn/katkoyn-client/README.md

 not straightforward.

-### How to make nyancoind/nyancoin-cli/nyancoin-qt
+### How to make kaykoynd/kaykoyn-cli/kaykoyn-qt

-  The following are developer notes on how to build Nyancoin on your native platform.
+  The following are developer notes on how to build KatKoyn on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

   - [OSX Build Notes](doc/build-osx.md)
   - [Unix Build Notes](doc/build-unix.md)
   - [Windows Build Notes](doc/build-msw.md)

-### Nyancoin ports
+### KatKoyn ports
 RPC 33700
 P2P 33701